Question

 Resume Experts • 10+ Years Experience

-The word "hosted" describes organizing or facilitating events, meetings, or gatherings.
-While it indicates you took responsibility for bringing people together, it often sounds passive and doesn't fully capture the leadership, planning, and coordination skills required for successful hosting.
+The word "hosted" typically describes organizing or facilitating events, meetings, or experiences.
+While this word conveys some level of responsibility, it often sounds passive and doesn't fully capture the leadership, planning, and coordination skills required for successful hosting.

 Better Alternatives to Use Instead